meilisearch/documentation/learn/configuration/typo_tolerance.md

 ## Configuring typo tolerance

-Typo tolerance is enabled by default in Meilisearch, but you can disable it if needed:
+Typo tolerance is enabled by default, but you can disable it if needed:

 <CodeSamples id="typo_tolerance_guide_1" />